-Securities registered pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, \$0.001 Par Value per Share The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issues No $\;\Box$ her, as defined in Rule 405 of the Securities Act of 1933, as amended.
-Yes $ x $ Indicate by check mark if the registrant is not required to file reports amended.
-Yes $\hfill\Box$ No $x$ pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of 1934, as required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ant was required to file such reports), and (2) has been subject to such filing cally and posted on its corporate Web site, if any, every Interactive Data File T during the preceding 12 months (or for such shorter period that the registrant was tem 405 of Regulation S-K is not contained herein, and will not be contained, to the ments incorporated by reference in Part III of this Form 10-K or any amendment to Indicate by check mark whether the registrant is a large accelerated fit the definitions of "large accelerated filer," "accelerated filer" and "smaller" ler, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See reporting company" in Rule 12b-2 of the Exchange Act.: Large accelerated filer x Accelerated filer $\Box$
+Registrant's telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: T itle of each class Name of each exchange on which registered Common Stock, \$0.001 Par Value per Share The NASDAQ Global Select Market Securities registered pursuant to Section 12(g) of the Act: None $\begin{array}{cc} \text{Indicate by check mark if} \\ \text{No} \ \ x \end{array}$ the registrant is a well-known seasoned issuer, as define ed in Rule 405 of the Securities Act of 1933, as amended.
+Yes \Box Indicate by check mark if amended.
+Yes \square No x the registrant is not required to file reports pursuant to S Section 13 or Section 15(d) of the Securities Exchange Act of 1934, as 5 s (or for such shorter period that the registrant was requ be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ired to file such reports), and (2) has been subject to such filing osted pursuant to Rule 405 of Regulation S-T during the sted on its corporate Web site, if any, every Interactive Data File preceding 12 months (or for such shorter period that the registrant was 5 1 1 Regulation S-K is not contained herein, and will not be contained, to the corated by reference in Part III of this Form 10-K or any amendment to nether the registrant is a large accelerated filer, an accelerated filer," "accelerated filer" and "smaller reporting co erated filer, a non-accelerated filer, or a smaller reporting company.
+See ompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer x Accelerated filer Non-accelerated filer \Box (Do not check if a smaller reporting compa any) Smaller reporting company omaner reporting ex